After reading this article, you should be able to:

 It is important to investigate the causative factors in an episode of DKA.
 This is often essential to prevent future occurrence.

 The person’s technology and insulin should be reviewed.
 Checking for any blood glucose monitor failures, pump failures, expired insulin and failing insulin pens.
-Ideally, someone who has had a DKA would have access to a ketone metre.
+Ideally, someone who has had a DKA would have access to a ketone meter.

 The person should be assessed for any mental health needs, particularly where repeat admissions for DKA have occurred.